Carolyn Conwell

 Carolyn Conwell (May 16, 1930 – October 22, 2012) was an American actress.

 Conwell studied under Herbert Berghof in New York and Jeff Corey in Los Angeles.
 She appeared in many theatre productions, including Hamlet and A Streetcar Named Desire.
 Conwell had three children and resided in Los Angeles.
 She was best known for playing Mary Williams on The Young and the Restless (1980–2004).
+She played Mrs. Wiggins in The Big Valley episode “Run of the Savage.”